 Lisbon, Portugal

-Last but not least, is my pick for what I think is one of the best European cities for solo female travelers.
-I visited Lisbon on a multi-day European trip that included London and Madrid, which are also excellent choices for a solo trip.
-Lisbon stole my heart and I can’t wait to go back and explore more of this vibrant and welcoming country.
+Last but not least, are my picks for what I think are two of the best European cities for solo female travelers.
+I visited Lisbon and Madrid on a multi-day European trip.
+Lisbon stole my heart and I can’t wait to go back and explore more of this vibrant and welcoming country and Madrid is always a good choice.

 While there weren’t as many people that spoke English as I had anticipated, it still wasn’t complicated to communicate and in a pinch, you can just point to what you want.
 Lisboans also really appreciate any effort made to speak Portuguese.